Please select a Size and Finish

 Please select a Size and Finish to view availability.

 Drop us your email and we'll let you know when it's in.

 If you have a narrowglide front end, and you want some armpit airflow, standard-width apes do a great job of making your bike look super-goofy; like a gangly, overgrown teenager.
 Burly brings you the narrow ape specifically to avoid that look.
-And acne.

 These apes are very comfortable and not obnoxious at all.
 I chose these over the Biltwell due to the Biltwellwell's 70s feel.
 The handles are more angled in and wrist aren't in a comfortable position.
 The Burly's, your wrist are in a neutral position.
 Spend the extra few bucks on these bad boys unless you have a retro chopper.

 Good looking and feeling bars.
 Only unfortunate thing was a chip in the powder coating near the right hand starter, throttle, and break assembly.
 It was not a recent chip as their was rust in the chip area.
 Had I not been extremely limited by time constraints I probably would have exchanged it.
 The bars look great on my bike and appear to be quite durable.
 Remember everything bought on the internet without you being able to look at the exact product before it ships, is buyer beware.

 Have a functionality, fit, or otherwise product-specific question about the Burly 1" Narrow Ape Handlebars?
 Ask it here!

 If you have a customer service or shipping question, please direct it to our Customer Service department.